HR Metrics: Everything You Need to Know

-Workers' compensation, the number of incidences within a set time period and/or the exact costs of workers' comp per employee, are important to know for both the company and employees.
+Workers' compensation, the number of incidents within a set time period, and/or the exact costs of workers' comp per employee, are important to know for both the company and employees.
 Measuring the cost per employee shows the figure of the total number of workers' compensation cost for the year divided by the average number of employees.
 The workers' compensation incident rate is another formula to consider:

 1.The number of injuries and/or illnesses per 100 full-time employees

 2.Divided this number by the total hours worked by all employees during the calendar year

 3.Multiply this by 200,000

 Soft Skills-Centered HR Metrics